FedericoDiPasquale/tt_um_psei_ota_qboost/README.md

 |GainDC| -37.4929 dB, σ = 1.01135 dB | -36.1004 dB, σ = 0.775899 dB|
 |GainF0| -11.6691 dB, σ = 0.764473 dB| -9.97938 dB, σ = 0.590153 dB|

+6) It was also verified that the presence of the OTA_Q introduces little to none variations at the working frequency (5MHz).

 ## How it works